luciasalar/suicideDetection/README.md

 * Mar 30     Final system description paragraphs due (no late submissions accepted)
 * Mar 30     Short shared task papers + final system description paragraphs due (no late submissions accepted)

+##Files Description:
+data_sample_clpsy19: sample data
+TimeFeatures.ipynb: this script computes mean time intervals from any of the two posts in text from a certain topic, topics are defined by dictionaries we created.
+The script also include empath features.

+dictionaries: dictionarities from different topics

+clpsych_model.py:

+Features.py